Attendance

 Punctuality

-Pupils arriving at school after 8:45am must enter through reception and report to the school office to be signed in by a member of staff.
+Students arriving after 9:15am must enter through reception and report to the school office to be signed in by a member of staff.
+This will result in an unauthorised morning absence being recorded, which will contribute to the school’s graduated attendance response.

 Minutes Late per day during the school year Approximate number of days teaching lost in a year